Defining Permanent Serious Impairment or Injuries in a Personal Injury Case

 If you or a loved one suffered a grievous or catastrophic injury due to another person’s negligence, you may be entitled to compensation.
 Since non-pecuniary damages are only awarded if a plaintiff’s injuries meet the standard for severity and permanence, consulting with an Ontario personal injury lawyer can be critical.

-With decades of combined experience handling a range of personal injury cases, Preszler Injury Lawyers are dedicated to pursuing justice on behalf of the clients we represent.
-Call us today to schedule a free initial consultation.
+With decades of experience working with a range of personal injury cases, Preszler Injury Lawyers are dedicated to helping our clients receive the compensation they deserve.
+Call us today at 1-800-JUSTICE or fill out our online contatct form to schedule a free initial consultation.